 Before the internet knew the actual name, this device was referred to as the Nintendo Switch mini.
 It's a smaller, handheld version of the Nintendo Switch that offers longer battery life than the original console.

 There are several other differences between the Switch Lite and the original Switch console that you should know about.
-In order to not get confused, you need to know a couple of things.
-First, off, in 2019 Nintendo released an updated version of the original Switch known as the Nintendo Switch V2.
+To not get confused, you need to know a couple of things.
+In 2019, Nintendo released an updated version of the original Switch known as the Nintendo Switch V2.
 This newer model has a few changes from the original, but the most notable is that it has longer battery life.

 We'll go through and tell you how the Switch Lite differs from both the original Switch and the Switch V2.